-You will be voting on:
+You will be voting:

-- 1. the election of Jonathan E. Baliff, Reggie Brothers and Les Daniels as Class II directors to serve on the Board until the 2026 Annual Meeting of Shareholders and until their successors are duly elected and qualified; - 2. the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; and - 3. any other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. to elect three nominees identified in the accompanying proxy statement to serve as Class III directors until the 2027 Annual Meeting of Shareholders and until their successors are duly elected and qualified; - 2. to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024; and - 3. to transact other business as may properly come before the meeting or any adjournment or postponement thereof by or at the direction of the Board.